prolificinteractive/heimdall/README.md

 Heimdall is maintained and funded by Prolific Interactive.

-Heimdall is a copyright of Marvel.
+Heimdall (name and character) is a copyright of Marvel.